dspim/COVID-19-Forecasts/README.md

 https://dspim.github.io/COVID-19-Forecasts/

 ### About this project
-As the epidemic continues to develop, health authorities in various countries around the world need to to stay on top of medical resources and the development of the disease.
+As the COVID-19 pandemic continues to grow, health authorities need to have a better understanding of future epidemic development in order to execute proper non-medical interventions and optimize the allocation of critical medical resources.

-In view of this, we have used ecological statistical methods to make daily prediction model for the number of confirmed diagnoses and make epidemic forecasting for countries around the world.
-It not only provide policy reference for government agencies' epidemic prevention deployment, but also provides epidemiologists around the world to collaborate with.
+In view of this, we applied statistical methods to predict daily confirmed cases in infected countries.

 ### What are sample use cases
-The dashboard is divided into several large blocks.
-First of all, users can quickly view the trend of total and new confirmed cases, as well as the development of our predicted epidemic situation.
-The block on the right side can check the daily information and forecast situation.
-The four blocks above are the algorithm's accuracy monitoring indicators and the epidemic growth trend indicators.

-The same method can be extended to the whole world.
-We have made predictions of epidemic development in various regions and countries around the world.
+Our project has two main outputs: a country-level prediction model for confirmed cases and a dashboard for demonstrating prediction results.

+First, since this statistical model covers all infected countries, health authorities and medical institutions around the world can use these predictions for executing proper non-medical interventions and medical resource planning.

+Secondly, epidemic modelers can either replace the included prediction model with their own models or enhance their models with the included one.
+In both cases, the modellers can use the dashboard for model output and as the user interface.

 ### How did you address this problem
-The forecasting algorithm is the key element of the whole project.
-In this version, we used ecological rarefaction and extrapolation methods to build the algorithm.

-We also design a plug-in framework for scientists who would like to use their prediction methods to replace our default forecasts.

-This project is a  serverless architecture.
-We use CI tools to get data, compute forecasting, and deploy the dashboard everyday.
+We developed a country-level prediction model for confirmed cases, based on daily epidemic updates from trustworthy data sources.

+We also provided a dashboard to display real-time case statistics, model results and prediction performance over time.

+We have designed this system for use in all countries.

+All source code can be downloaded on Github. (https://dspim.github.io/COVID-19-Forecasts/)

 ### How I bulit it
 - [R](https://www.r-project.org) + [R Markdown](https://rmarkdown.rstudio.com) + [GitHub](https://github.com) + [Travis CI](https://travis-ci.org)